This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Design Technology

 DT links are made to key topical issues and, where relevant, our History & Geography curriculum, to ensure the pupils design and make products that solve real and relevant problems.
 They draw on subject knowledge from STEAM subjects (Science, Technology, Engineering, Art and Maths).
-By making links to DT during STEAM and World of Work workshops, we aim to show the children the careers than could be open to them in the future with design & technology skills.
+By making links to DT during STEAM and World of Work workshops, we aim to show the children the careers that could be open to them in the future with design & technology skills.

 At Greenfields we like to make our learning fun and hands on so we widen the children’s opportunities wherever possible.
-We enhance their learning by going on visits, inviting science experts in and becoming involved in many local and national initiatives.
-In recent years, children have participated in webcasts with inspirational engineers in the UK, had visits from STEM ambassadors from the Northumberland County Council Business Enterprise team plus real –life engineers from RAF Boulmer and BT.
-We also encourage parent involvement and have had parents & carers into school to talk to children about their careers, making them aware of the wonder or the world of work and future careers to think about.
+D&T gives children the opportunity to develop skills, knowledge and understanding of designing and making functional products.
+At Greenfields we feel it is vital to nurture creativity and imagination through design, and by exploring the designed and made world in which we all live and work.
+We also encourage parent involvement and have had parents & carers into school to talk to children about their careers, making them aware of the wonder or the world of work and future

 DT lessons also help to educate the children in nutrition and the teaching of cooking skills and techniques.
 Not only that, but all children at Greenfields have the opportunity to cook outside during their Forest School sessions.